Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 there is also a new video of the panda enclosure from the BBC

 for details of the ticketing arrangements, see this page on the Edinburgh Zoo website.
-The public will be first able to visit the pandas on 16 December - initial demand was so great that the zoo's booking system had to be temporarily shut down - but more than 1,500 people had booked by 30 November, reported The Scotsman.
-See also the zoo's Facebook page
+The public was first able to visit the pandas on 16 December - initial demand was so great that the zoo's booking system had to be temporarily shut down - but more than 1,500 people had booked by 30 November, reported The Scotsman.

 the pandas represent a income-generating opportunity for the Zoo and others, too - see news of panda paraphernalia on sale at the zoo and elsewhere in the city, and details of corporate packages available to see the animals (for another later story on this, see here.
 Speaking in the Scottish Parliament on 8 December, Deputy First Minister Nicola Sturgeon said 150,000 extra visitors expected at the Zoo in first 12 months, a £2m boost for the organisation